ortus-docs/commandbox-docs/embedded_server/configuring-your-server.md

 ## Ways to provide configuration

-Configuration can be set at 3 different levels:
+Configuration can be set at several different levels:

 1. Passed as parameters to the `server start` command
 2. Stored in a `server.json` file for that server